Photo collage with image of Venice Gondolas, Florence Palazzo vecchio and Rome PIazza Navona

 Day 8 – Rome city center and cooking class

-- Morning – free morning wandering around Rome city center.
-You can use my guide on Amazon to help you find tp spots and hidden gems!
-Stay around the Pantheon, Piazza Navona / Piazza della Minerva area.
-Treat the kids to a fun stop at Ikono Roma should they need a break from sightseeing
+• Morning – free morning wandering around Rome city center.
+This may sound like a repetition of the previous day but it is very much not as Rome has so much, the center is huge!
+You can use my guide on Amazon to help you find top spots and hidden gems!
+Piazza Navona / Piazza della Minerva / Jewish Ghetto area is packed with things to see.
+Treat the kids to a fun stop at Ikono Roma interactive space should they need a break from sightseeing or, if you have cat lovers, make sure you stop at Largo di Torre Argentina where you find the place where Julius Caesar was assassinated which now hosts a colony of cats!

 Day 9 Rome: Vatican and Borghese Gardens

-- Morning in Vatican City – if visiting the museums, I highly recommend booking a kid-friendly tour such as this one, to keep them engaged in such as vast, traditional and busy museum.
-You don’t need a tour of the basilica or the piazza.
+• Morning in Vatican City – if visiting the museums, I highly recommend booking a kid-friendly tour such as this one, to keep them engaged in such as vast, traditional and busy museum.
+You don’t need a tour of the basilica or the piazza although if your kids have the energy, they may love to climb up the dome!

 Day 10 – free morning and departure